OlegCheban/telegram.flashcards.bot/README.md

    - The ability to add the most significant flashcards to the next learning session.
      Use the "boost priority" button;
    - The ability to see examples of usage.
 Use the "example of usage" button.
+   - The ability to remove flashcards from profile.
+Use the "remove" button.

 3. Exercises
 Bot has several kinds of exercises which help you learn flashcards